-An evening of music, song and anecdotes to celebrate some of the world’s most famous songs from The Sound of Music, The KIng and I, Carousel, Pal Joey.……..a treat for lovers of musical theatre !
-With live band and hosted by two of this country’s bright young stars, Chris Read and Jessica Radcliffe.
+An evening of music, song and anecdotes to celebrate the famous songs from the pen of Burt Bacharach .
+A treat for lovers of musical theatre !
+Jessica Radcliffe.

 “"Andrew wowed his audience and fully justifies the comment "You're The Top", this guy is the tops ..special magic !